javier-rozalen/deuteron/README.md

 # Solving the Deuteron

-Main program: deuteron_ansatz_wavefunction.py
+Main programs: deuteron.py, deuteron_deep.py

-This program trains an Artificial Neural Network (ANN) to compute a physical wavefunction: the two bound states of the Deuteron.
-Starting from a 'blank' ANN with 4Nhid parameters and a single hidden layer, we use it as the trial wavefunction in a Rayleigh-Ritz minimisation scheme, with the parameters being the 4Nhid ANN parameters.
-This program is the first step towards the energy minimisation: we train the ANN to take the form of an ansatz physical wavefunction to start with, and we do so by maximising the overlap of the ANN and the ansatz function.
+This programs train an Artificial Neural Network (ANN) to compute a physical wave function: the two bound states of the deuteron.
+Starting from a 'blank' ANN, we use it as the trial wave function in a Rayleigh-Ritz minimisation scheme, with the parameters being the ANN parameters and the cost function being the hamiltonian.

 Note: to watch the the function as it is being trained in real-time, use the Spyder editor.
+PyTorch must be installed in order for the scripts to execute correctly.